Estelle Johnson: Washington Spirit, 2015–2018

 Johnson was traded to the Spirit on February 24, 2015, in exchange for defender Toni Pressley.
 In her first season with the Spirit, she played in all but one game (due to personal commitment), logging 1685 minutes.
 In 2016, Johnson played in eleven matches, totaling 990 minutes.
 She has started in 30 of her combined 31 appearances over the two seasons.

 Sky Blue FC, 2019–2022

 In January 2019, Johnson was traded to Sky Blue FC along with teammates DiDi Haracic and Caprice Dydasco for the third overall and 29th picks of the 2019 NWSL College Draft.

 On July 12, 2021, Johnson reached 10,000 minutes played in the NWSL.

-NC Courage, 2023–present
+NC Courage, 2023–2024

 On December 1, 2022, Johnson signed a two year free agent deal with the North Carolina Courage, becoming one of the first few players to sign a contract under the NWSL's new free agency rules.